inria-parkas/sundialsml/README.md

 would be overly complicated (e.g., in terms of types or mixed C/OCaml data structures) or inefficient.

-* Unsupported nvector modules: CUDA, Hypre ParVector, PETSC, RAJA, and Trilinos (if you provide the required OCaml interface, we'll add the nvector).
+* Unsupported nvector modules: CUDA, Hypre ParVector, PETSC, RAJA, Trilinos, HIP, and SYCLC.
+(If you provide the required OCaml interface and help with testing, we'll add then vector).
 * No support for CUDA (including SUNMATRIX_CUSPARSE and SUNLinearSolver_cuSolverSp_batchQR linear solver).
+* No support for the MAGMA linear algebra library (if you provide the required OCaml interface, we'll add support).
 * No support for fused kernels.
 * No support for the SUNLinSol_KLUGetSymbolic, SUNLinSol_KLUGetNumeric,
   and SUNLinSol_KLUGetCommon functions (patches welcome).
 * No support for SUNMatrix_SLUNRloc and SUNLinearSolver_SuperLUDIST (if you
   provide a solid OCaml interface to SuperLU_DIST, we'll add support for this matrix type and linear solver).
+* No support for the XBraid library or the three associated NVector
+  operations: N_VBufSize, N_VBufPack, and N_VBufUnpack.
+* No support for the N_VGetDeviceArrayPointer operation.